 RMS is a type of cancer that often forms in soft tissue, such as muscle.
 The cancer cells are fast-growing and can group together to form a tumor.
 The cancer cells can break off and spread (metastasize) to another part of the body.

-There are 2 main types of RMS that occur in children:
+There are two main types of RMS that happen in children:

 Embryonal.
 With this type, a tumor most often forms in the face, head, neck, vagina in females, or the prostate (gland that produces semen) or testicles in males.
 The bladder and other urinary organs may also be affected.

 Alveolar.
-This type is more likely to cause a tumor to develop in the arm, leg, or abdomen.
+This type is more likely to cause a tumor to develop in the arm, leg, or stomach.

 Children at any age can get RMS.
 This cancer is not contagious, meaning your child can’t pass it to another person.

-RMS occurs because cells grow abnormally (mutate).
+RMS happens because cells grow abnormally (mutate).
 What causes this to happen is not fully known.
 However, certain syndromes and birth defects have been shown to increase a child’s risk of this cancer.
-Your child’s health care provider may be able to tell you more.
+Your child’s healthcare provider may be able to tell you more.

 Imaging tests to take detailed images of areas inside the body.
 These may include X-ray, MRI, CT scan, PET scan, bone scan, or ultrasound.